 Another of the Nashville attractions that you don’t want to miss is Radnor Lake State Park.

 This area is the perfect place to enjoy some time outside.
-Take time to do some wildlife watching or just enjoy sitting by the water’s edge.
+Do some wildlife watching or enjoy sitting by the water’s edge.

-Just take note that you can’t swim in Radnor Lake as it is a protected, Class II Natural Area.
+Just note that you can’t swim in Radnor Lake as it is a protected Class II Natural Area.